cloudron-io/asnlookup/README.md

 files from http://thyme.apnic.net/current/ and converts them into a more useful format that allows for a quick search.

+WARNING: To improve the lookup speed by a lot only /16 at most is currently supported as the first 2 bytes of the address is used for quick lookup!
+On the upside this makes it more specific for ranges covered by various ASNs

 ## Usage

 ```javascript